Riot lawsuit just part of Trump’s post-impeachment problems

 Fulton County District Attorney Fani Willis, a Democrat elected in November, announced the probe Feb.
 10. In the call, Trump told Raffensberger: “I just want to find 11,780 votes, which is one more than we have” to get to erase Biden’s lead, and argued that Raffensberger could alter the results, an assertion the Republican secretary of state firmly rejected.

 Details of the call, such as Trump’s focus on the vote total, “lets you know that someone had a clear mind, they understood what they were doing,” Willis told MSNBC last week.
-“When you’re pursuing the investigation, facts that like that might not seem so important become very important.”
+“When you’re pursuing the investigation, facts like that — that might not seem so important — become very important.”

 Willis’ office declined to identify who was under investigation but said it was focusing on “the matters reported on over the last several weeks,” including Trump’s call.
-The Washington Post obtained a recording of the call and published it Jan.
-5.
+The Washington Post, the Associated Press and other media outlets obtained a recording of the call Jan.
+3.

 Trump spokesperson Jason Miller described the Georgia inquiry as the continuation of a “witch hunt” — a term Trump himself has used to describe some investigations — and the “Democrats’ latest attempt to score political points” at the expense of the ex-president.

-Note: This story has been corrected to show that media outlets obtained a recording of Donald Trump’s call with Brad Raffensperger on Jan.
-3, the day after it happened, not Jan.
-5.